About Our School

 Within specialised learning spaces we actively create personalised learning experiences where students are provided with a tailored program to meet their individual learning and therapy needs.
 Programs delivered respect and celebrate the diverse backgrounds, abilities and experiences of all our students ensuring every opportunity for success.
 We want all our students to achieve their very best and value parents/carers support and participation in their child’s school life.

 I look forward to meeting new families and working effectively together to ensure each and every student attending Hamlyn Views School develops, thrives and feels safe as they grow in our special learning community.
-You are most welcome to contact me to make an appointment to learn more about our unique Public Private Partnership special developmental school and take a tour of our world class facilities.
+You are most welcome to contact us to make an appointment to learn more about our unique special developmental school and take a tour of our world class facilities.Â

 Suzanne Armstrong